NYCIST/macos-app-blocker/README.md

 ### Smart Blocking Logic
 - **School Day Check**: Only blocks on dates specified in `school_days.txt`
 - **IP Address Check**: Only blocks when device is at specified IP addresses (optional)
+- **Time Range Check**: Only blocks during specified hours
-- **Dual Verification**: Both conditions must be met for blocking to activate (when both are configured)
+- **Dual Verification**: All conditions must be met for blocking to activate
+- **Automatic Management**: System checks conditions every 60 seconds and manages blocking automatically

 ## 📖 How to Use